bavc/qctools/docs/filter_descriptions.md

 This plots uses an assessment that tries and detects fields that are repeated between adjacent frames (a sign of telecine).
 See [http://ffmpeg.org/ffmpeg-filters.html#idet](http://ffmpeg.org/ffmpeg-filters.html#idet) for more information.

+## Deflicker {#deflicker}

+This plots quantifies temporal frame luminance variations as the average mean of 5 frames at a time.
+See [http://ffmpeg.org/ffmpeg-filters.html#deflicker](http://ffmpeg.org/ffmpeg-filters.html#deflicker) for more information.

 ## Audio

 ## R.128 {#r128}